 Mulder and Scully travel to a small town after Mulder receives a letter asking for his help in solving a mystery.
 The townsfolk believe there is a Frankenstein-type monster living in the woods and many claim to have seen him.
 One of the locals has even created a comic book on the creature, which he's called the Great Mutato.
 Scully of course thinks it's all nonsense but soon changes her mind when they see what appears to be a hideously deformed man in the woods.
 The episode is filmed in black and white.
-Written by

 Did You Know?